Otto Schulz (pilot): Aerial victory claims

-According to Obermaier, Schulz was credited with 51 aerial victories claimed in approximately 400 combat missions, including three victories on the Eastern Front and 42 in North Africa.
+According to US historian David T. Zabecki, Schulz was credited with 51 aerial victories.
+Obermaier also lists him with 51 aerial victories claimed in approximately 400 combat missions, including three victories on the Eastern Front and 42 in North Africa.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for more than 50 aerial victory claims, plus one further unconfirmed claim.
 This number includes three claims on the Eastern Front and 47 on the Western Front.